 Kushite pyramids clearly drew inspiration from Egyptian antecedents, but they had significant differences.
 For a start, they were far smaller.
 Secondly, their base was much smaller in relation to their height than were Egyptian pyramids, making their sides much steeper.
 And finally, most had, in proportion to their size, a much larger portico structure attached to them than Egyptian pyramids had.
 This probably reflects the greater need for space due to the importance of sacrifice in ancient Nubian religious rites, which was always given more emphasis than in Egyptian ones.

-Napata was the first centre of Nubian pyramid-building, but from c.
+Napata was the first center of Nubian pyramid-building, but from c.
 300 BCE Meroë became the location for the pyramids.

 One of the most notable features of the Meroë period of Nubian history is the development of the iron industry around the city of Meroë itself.
 Large slag heaps of waste from ancient times still rise above the rail tracks, evidence of the importance of the industry.